rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

 local: Thu Aug 03 16:23:03 2017

-7. Write a program in C to convert a time_t object to calendar time expressed as local time.
+7. Write a program in Apex to convert a time_t object to calendar time expressed as local time.

-Expected Output:
+- Expected Output:
 ```

 The calendar time expressed as a local Time is :